bencompton/redux-retro/README.md

 ### Actions in Redux Retro

-Libraries like Alt and Flummox addressed this by automatically generating the action type string from the action method name, and Redux Retro brings this back.
+Libraries like Alt and Flummox automatically generate the action type string from the action method name, and automatically dispatch actions through the dispatcher, and Redux Retro brings this back.

 ```javascript
 import {store} from 'Store';